Sundance is Coming to Boulder

 • Inventory tightened.
 With many buyers purchasing properties near festival venues, housing supply became increasingly scarce—especially in central areas.
 This drove prices even higher and made festival-season rentals increasingly competitive.

-In 2024, Sundance brought over 72,000 in-person attendees and generated more than $132 million in economic impact for Utah (AP News).
+• In 2024, Sundance brought over 72,000 in-person attendees and generated more than $132 million in economic impact for Utah (AP News).
 These ripple effects were felt directly in Park City’s housing market, particularly in its most walkable and centrally located neighborhoods.

 Boulder is not a resort town.
-We aren’t nestled next to a ski mountain like Park City—Eldora is a 35-minute drive from downtown, and major resorts like Vail and Breckenridge are roughly 2 hours (on a good day).
+We aren’t nestled next to a ski mountain like Park City.
+Eldora is a 35-minute drive from downtown, and major resorts like Vail and Breckenridge are roughly 2 hours (on a good day).
 But Sundance's arrival still has the potential to influence our market in meaningful ways, especially in neighborhoods where festival-related activity is likely to be concentrated.

-Neighborhoods to Watch
+Boulder Neighborhoods to Watch as Sundance Approaches

 • Downtown Boulder – The Pearl Street Mall corridor is Boulder’s cultural and commercial heart.
 Homes in close proximity of shops, restaurants, and event venues could become especially attractive for both homeowners and renters during the festival.